bitbit-gmbh/remove-duplicate-comments/readme.txt

 **How It Works**

-* Duplicates are identified by exact match of comment content
+* Duplicates are identified by exact match of comment content WITHIN THE SAME POST
 * The newest comment (highest comment_ID) is kept
 * Older duplicates are moved to the WordPress trash so you can restore or delete them later
 * Processing happens in batches for reliability
+* Duplicates are only detected when they occur on the same post/page

 == Installation ==